FHA Loan Limits in Arizona by County in 2023

 It is important to know the FHA loan limits in Arizona because they impact a variety of down payment assistance programs offered in Arizona.
 The many down payment help programs available in Arizona have maximum loan amounts that are higher than the FHA loan limits in the county where you are looking to buy your home.
 So, you are capped by the Federal Home Administration limits.
 If that is the case, you will not be able to use an FHA loan to be qualified for the maximum loan amount available for the down payment assistance program you have chosen.

-The current FHA loan limits in Arizona in most of the counties are $331,760 for a single-family residence.
+The current FHA loan limits in Arizona in most of the counties are $472,030 for a single-family residence.
 This is the FHA’s maximum loan limit, which is 65% of the conforming loan limit.
-The Coconino County FHA loan limit is higher because it is considered a high cost of living area.
+The Coconino County FHA loan limit is higher because it is considered a high-cost-of-living area.

 How to Qualify For FHA Loan in Arizona?